foundriesio/docs/source/tutorials/creating-first-target/find-your-build.rst

 Find Your Build
 ^^^^^^^^^^^^^^^

-Once your changes to the :term:`containers.git` repository were pushed, the FoundriesFactory® CI automatically started a new ``container-main`` build.
+Once your changes to the :term:`containers.git` repository were pushed, the FoundriesFactory™ Platform CI automatically started a new ``container-main`` build.
 Go to https://app.foundries.io, select your Factory and click on :guilabel:`Targets`:

 The latest **Target** named :guilabel:`containers-main` should be the CI job you just created.